 Here are the values of HbA1c and eAG levels to give you a better understanding:

 |5.6% or less||117 mg/dl or less||Normal|

 |6.5% or more||137 mg/dl||Diabetes|

-Please note a person with prediabetes will have a fair chance to reverse the condition by simply managing his/her conditions.
+Please note a person with prediabetes will have a fair chance to reverse the condition by simply managing his/her condition.
 Also, the values provided can vary on an individual basis.
 For instance, people with advanced diabetes will have different HbA1c levels to achieve than non-diabetics.
-Moreover, factors such as medical history, treatment response, and expectancy can also impact the levels.
+Moreover, factors such as medical history, treatment response, and expectancy can also impact levels.